VHP4Safety/vhp4safety-docs/tutorials/aoplink/aoplink.md

 *This workflow has originally been created in the OpenRiskNet.
 The original work can be seen [at this link](https://github.com/OpenRiskNet/notebooks/blob/master/AOPLink/Extracting%20and%20analysing%20data%20related%20to%20an%20AOP%20of%20interest.ipynb).
 Here, we present a reproduction of the workflow in the `R` language.
 However, please note that this is not an exact replication of the original workflow as some of the tools that are used in the original work are not available anymore, thus, removed or replaced in this reproduction.
 The R-Markdown file that includes the codes used in this tutorial can be found [here](https://github.com/VHP4Safety/vhp4safety-docs/blob/main/tutorials/aoplink/aoplink.r).*

-**Citation:** Marvin Martens, Thomas Exner, Tomaž Mohorič, Chris T Evelo, Egon L Willighagen.
+_**Citation:** Marvin Martens, Thomas Exner, Tomaž Mohorič, Chris T Evelo, Egon L Willighagen.
 Workflow for extracting and analyzing data related to an AOP of interest.
-2020
+2020_

 One of the main questions to solve in AOPLink is the finding of data that supports an AOP of interest.
 To answer that, we have developed this workflow that does that by using a variety of online services:

 - AOP-Wiki RDF
 - CDK Depict
 - AOP-DB RDF
-- BridgeDb (*to be added*)
+- BridgeDb
-- EdelweissData explorer (*to be added*)
+- EdelweissData explorer (*not included*)
 - WikiPathways (*to be added*)

 After selecting an AOP of interest, information is extracted from the AOP-Wiki RDF, CDK Depict, and AOP-DB RDF, to get a better understanding of the AOP.